Menu

 Therefore, in commercial areas, industrial air washers with larger dimensions and power are used.
 Some industrial air washer applications are in industrial sheds, greenhouses, exhibitions, warehouses, universities, department stores, sports halls, etc.

-Domestic or Home Air Washer
+Domestic or Home Air Washers

-It should be noted that home air washers provide independent air conditioning of each unit, and by connecting them to the engine room hot water coil or wall package, in addition to the cooling function, they can be used for heating in the cold months of the year.
+Household air washers are installable in different spots, such as balconies, terraces, roofs, and patios in residential buildings, and connected to each unit through ducting due to their small space occupation.
+It should be noted that home air washers provide independent air conditioning of each unit.
+By connecting them to the engine room hot water coil or wall package, in addition to the cooling function, they can be used for heating in the cold months of the year.

 Types of Air Washers in Terms of Application